elemental/elemental-web/source/doc-dev/lapack-like/funcs.rst

 Inverts a (possibly unit-diagonal) triangular matrix in-place.

 .. cpp:function:: void TriangularInverse( UpperOrLower uplo, UnitOrNonUnit diag, Matrix<F>& A )
-.. cpp:function:: void TriangularInverse( UpperOrLower uplo, UnitOrNonUnit diag, DistMatrix<F>& A )
+.. cpp:function:: void TriangularInverse( UpperOrLower uplo, UnitOrNonUnit diag, AbstractDistMatrix<F>& A )

    Inverts the triangle of `A` specified by the parameter `uplo`;
    if `diag` is set to `UNIT`, then `A` is treated as unit-diagonal.